 This is the second essential stretch if you get hip pain when sitting.
 It will stretch out tight buttock muscles and can also help ease lower back pain.

 Sit on the edge of your chair.
 Cross one foot onto the opposite leg, just above the knee.
-Keep your spine straight and place one hand on the foot, and the other on your knee, as pictured.
+Keep your spine straight and place one hand on your foot, and the other on your knee.
 Try to keep your hips square by keeping both butt cheeks planted on the chair.

 The best stretches if you get shoulder or neck pain from poor posture